NWChemEx/.github/docs/source/community/pull_requests.rst

 A PR is a GitHub feature used to contribute changes to a GitHub repo.
 More specifically, each GitHub repo contains one or more branches.
-When you want to modify one of those branches you:
+When you want to modify one of those branches you open a PR with the suggested changes.

-#.
-Fork the target repo on GitHub
-#.
-Clone the fork on your local machine
-#.
-Make a new branch in your local copy.
-#.
-Make the changes to the new branch
-#.
-Ensure that the changes compile and pass tests
-#.
-Push the modified branch to the fork on GitHub
-#.
-Open a PR on the target repo asking the maintainers to pull the branch from
-   your fork.
+Maintainers of the branch then determine whether or not they want to pull your changes into the branch.
+Often this is an iterative process where the branch maintainers request changes to the PR before they will merge it.

+A full tutorial on PRs, tailored to the NWChemEx-Project organization, is given in the :ref:`nwx_github_pull_requests` section.

 *******************
 Why do We Need PRs?